cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 ## Decision

-Instead of adding the identifiers on the coin denomination directly, the proposed solution hashes the denomination prefix in order to get a consistent lenght for all the cross-chain fungible tokens.
+Instead of adding the identifiers on the coin denomination directly, the proposed solution hashes the denomination prefix in order to get a consistent length for all the cross-chain fungible tokens.
 The new format will be the following:

 ```golang
 ibcDenom = "ibc/" + SHA256 hash of the trace identifiers prefix + "/" + base coin denomination